convexengineering/gpfit/docs/source/gpfit101.rst

 because this form of constraint is still GP-compatible and it is assumed that fits with one term will only be requested when an equality constraint is desired.

 The ISMA function is the most general and expressive of the three function classes that GPfit uses.
-For a given fitting problem and number of terms, there always exists an ISMA function with at least as small a residual as the best fit in both the corresponding softmax affine and max affine function classes.
+For a given fitting problem and number of terms, there always exists an ISMA function with at least as small a residual as the best correpsonding fit from both the softmax affine and max affine function classes.
 It is therefore the default choice of function for GPfit.

 Softmax affine (SMA) functions
 ++++++++++++++++++++++++++++++